Burray: Sir James Stewart

 During the early 18th century, the laird of Burray was Sir James Stewart, who commenced significant agricultural improvements in a 170 ha enclosure called the Park of Cara.
 (Note: Park of Cara was a rectangular enclosure at the northern end of South Ronaldsay overlooking Burray.)
 Stewart was responsible for the murder of a political rival, James Moodie of Melsetter, in Kirkwall in 1725, and went on the run for twenty years.
 A Jacobite sympathiser, he fought in the Battle of Culloden and was one of the few survivors.
 However, when he returned to Burray after the battle, he happened to chance upon the son of the murder victim, who reported him to the authorities.
 Stewart was arrested for treason (rather than murder), and ended up dying in a prison cell in London in June 1746.

 The novelist Mary Brunton was born Mary Balfour on Burray on 1 November 1778.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Burray in the years before the First World War.
+In 1913 the Board reported that the fishermen in Burray were "crofter fishermen.
+Fifteen local crews prosecuted the herring fishing with good results".